Do you dream of being successfully admitted to college?

 The information needed for the letter may include:

-🏅 An overview of your academic achievements.
 Have you won a contest, been exceptionally good at a sport, or never missed a class?
-Don’t forget to mention your impressive achievements!
+Remember to mention your impressive achievements! - Your future college and career goals.

-📝 Your professional resume.
-Remember any summer work you’ve done.
-Write about the responsibilities you took on and qualities you cultivated.
+Recall any summer work you’ve done.
+Write about the responsibilities you took on and qualities you cultivated. - A list of colleges along with their requirements.

-🎓 A list of colleges along with their requirements.
-You don’t want your teacher to have to look for this information in their free time.
+You don’t want your teacher to have to look up this information in their free time. - Practical information: word limits, deadlines, and submission tips.

-✅ Practical information: word limits, deadlines, and submission tips.
 There are different ways to submit letters of recommendation.
-Your teacher will need to know which one is preferable for each college.
+Your teacher needs to know which one is preferable for each college. - Important projects or activities you participated in.

-Any aspects of your personality you want to highlight.
 It’s okay to praise yourself, but if it’s difficult for you, ask your parents and friends.
-We recommend that you also include anecdotes from your life to prove whatever you’re describing.
+We recommend that you also put in personal anecdotes to prove whatever you’re describing.

 4. Mind the Deadlines